mtmacdonald/docgen/src/docs/troubleshooting.md

 ## Other issues

-For any other problems, please submit a [an issue ticket](https://github.com/mtmacdonald/docgen/issues).
+For any other problems, please submit [an issue ticket](https://github.com/mtmacdonald/docgen/issues).